 The following are the required courses for this major.
 Students who attend Orientation and meet with the Education Department can obtain personalized academic counseling to complete the program.
 Transfer credits, changes in curriculum, and other factors may affect the academic plan for individual students.
 The FIDM Education Department can provide additional information.

-Associate of Arts degree from FIDM in one of the following majors: Fashion Design, Graphic Design, Interior Design, Textile Design, or Visual Communications, or a prior Associate's degree in Fashion Design from another accredited college or university (Fashion Design Track only).
+Associate of Arts degree from FIDM in one of the following majors: Fashion Design, Graphic Design, Interior Design, Textile Design, or Visual Communications, or an Associate's degree in a related field from another accredited college or university.
 Additional requirements may apply.

 One-on-one advisement is available to students from other FIDM Majors to consider eligibility for special admissions to this program.
 Contact the appropriate department chairperson.